flatironinstitute/figurl/doc/intro.md

 * Handles advanced capabilities of the figure
   - User login (e.g., for curation)
   - Lazy loading of additional data objects
-  - Live feeds (for real-time updates or curation)
-  - Task backends (for on-demand computation)

-An optional backend service can be run in order to provide on-demand calculations and interacting with other advanced features of kachery-cloud such as live feeds.

 ## Examples